Beach Club Vibes

 Pool and DJ stage at Ocean Club Marbella in Puerto Banús

 Ocean Club Marbella is the flagship pool club in Puerto Banús.
 The large pool is surrounded by daybeds, and regular DJ sets and stage productions give it a festival-meets-pool-party feel.
-Music (90 mentions) and pool (80 mentions) dominate the reviews.

 La Cabane Marbella